bailey27/cppcryptfs/README.md

 Saved Passwords
 ------

-If the "Enable saving passwords" setting is enabled in the settings tab,  then the "Save passwords" check box on the mount tab will be usable.
+If the "Enable saved passwords" setting is enabled in the settings tab,  then the "Save passwords" check box on the mount tab will be usable.

 When cppcryptfs saves passwords, it uses the Windows Data Protection API (DPAPI) which is described here.